mgoo/WarMages/README.md

 If the code is ok, click the merge button, or add a thumbs up reaction to the merge request and ask someone else to click merge.

-If the code is not ok, drag the issue back to the In Development list, and assign back to the original developer.
+If the code is not ok, drag the issue back to the In Development list.

 ### Code Linting